U.S. flag

 Mode of Inheritance

-Manitoba oculotrichoanal (MOTA) syndrome, bifid nose with or without anorectal and renal anomalies (BNAR syndrome), and FREM1 congenital anomalies of kidney and urinary tract (CAKUT) are inherited in an autosomal recessive manner.
+Phenotypes caused by biallelic FREM1 pathogenic variants – including Manitoba oculotrichoanal (MOTA) syndrome, bifid nose with or without anorectal and renal anomalies (BNAR) syndrome, and FREM1-related congenital anomalies of kidney and urinary tract (CAKUT) – are inherited in an autosomal recessive manner.

 Risk to Family Members